The Art of Value Investing

 - Consider stock investing to be a marathon, with winners and losers among its practitioners best identified over periods of several years, not months.

-Admit their mistakes and actively seek to learn from them, rather than taking credit only for successes and attributing failures
+- Admit their mistakes and actively seek to learn from them, rather than taking credit only for successes and attributing failures to bad luck.

 —John Heins and Whitney Tilson